rudnickimaciej/SubtitleRepairToolkit/README.md

 1. Update App.config
     1. source - path to the SRT file that needs to be fixed
     2. target - path to the new SRT file that will be created
-    3. time - number of seconds the SRT file will be moves.
+    3. time - number of seconds the SRT file will be moved.
 It can be negative or positive and accurate to 3 numbers after the decimal point
 2. Run the program